 Making adjustments to contact points

 A good starting cleat setting is one that positions the ball of the foot on the pedal spindle.
-To accomplish this task, here are the steps.
+To accomplish this task, watch our video on cleat set up.

 You will now set the saddle height by adjusting the seatpost in and out of the frame.